Can4eyc/my-backend-dev/README.md

-# my-backend-dev
+# This is dev Python repo is for backend
-Python code by Terraform
+Last modified by: Aleks :)